-Chiropractic and Migraines – Chiropractic care can offer a long-term, holistic treatment of migraine headaches.
+Chiropractic care can offer a long-term, holistic treatment of migraines.
 Traditional medical treatments have offered medications to manage pain symptoms.
 Chiropractors focus on the overall health of the patient, including nutrition and exercise, as well as manipulation and adjustments, in order to manage migraines.

 What are Migraines?